faustodavid/HexConverter/README.md

  */
 ```

-With this linq implementation you have allocation for the intermidiate array, and a string per each byte and the a new one for the final string.

 **Using HexConverter**

+You get just the allocation for the final string.
 ```csharp
 byte[] vals = { 0x01, 0xAA, 0xB1, 0xDC, 0x10, 0xDD };
 string str = HexConverter.GetString(vals);